 5.268 Fire Service Rescue Practices

-2 credits (15 lec, 15 lab hrs total)

-Trains fire company personnel to render

-emergency service in life saving and

-rescue work, development and

-organization of a rescue service,

-practices and procedures.
+2 credits (15 lec, 15 lab hrs total) Trains fire company personnel to render emergency service in life saving and rescue work, development and organization of a rescue service, practices and procedures.

-Prerequisites: Approval of instructor

 Prerequisites: Approval of instructor and a course in American Red Cross Advanced First Aid or equivalent.